UNH Manchester is excited to announce the opening of a new UNH residence hall this fall 2018.

 There is no deadline to make contact with SAS, complete the Online Intake, or provide documentation to SAS.
 The process of identifying and determining accommodations is an ongoing conversation.
 Students should provide additional documentation and/or talk with SAS as concerns and needs arise, or as the condition of the disability changes.

 As part of our effort to be paperless, all documentation should be submitted via ClockWork (in electronic format).
 Please do not send disability-related documentation to Admissions or Housing.
 SAS is the central location for this information.

 If you like food, particulary a variety of styles and flavors, our campus puts you in the center of some of the state's best choices.
 Here are just a few options, but be sure to take a short walk downtown to see (and taste) the variety yourself.

 If you're feeling indecisive, the buffet at New Hampshire Institute of Art's dining center is a great option.
 The dining center is located on Spring Street in downtown Manchester, just a 14-minute walk from campus.
 Be sure to bring your student ID card for student pricing.

-Meal plans are available through NHIA dining and can be purchased at the the UNH Business Office in the second floor Student Services suite or call 603-641-4165.
+Meal plans are available through NHIA dining and can be purchased at the UNH Business Office on the fourth floor in the Student Services suite or by calling 603-641-4329.

 From Mediterranean and Italian to Mexican and Cajun, there are more than 80 cafes, restaurants, diners and eateries in downtown Manchester.